atomic-package/docs/docs/pages/text.md

 # Text

-<p class="uk-text-lead">A collection of useful text utility classes to style your content.</p>
+<p class="text docsLeadText">A collection of useful text utility classes to style your content.</p>

 ## Style modifiers